shuafen/gitskills/README.md

 git clone test
-create a new branch is quick and simple. disable fast forward. edit by glgit2 dev branch. edit by glgit dev.
+create a new branch is quick and simple. disable fast forward. edit by glgit2 & glgit.